 STATEMENT OF FAITH

-Essential Doctrine that cannot be compromised by any who would call themselves “Christian.”
+1. Essential beliefs that cannot be negotiated by any who would call themselves “Christian.”

 We believe that there is one God, eternally existent in three persons: Father, Son and Holy Spirit.